iremcimen/Weather-App/README.md

 - *Error & Loading States:* Animated, themed feedback for loading, errors, and empty states.
 - *Accessibility:* Large fonts, high contrast, and responsive design for all devices.

-## Screenshots

-> Add screenshots here to showcase the UI and features.

 ## Technologies Used

 - *Flutter* (Material 3, Riverpod)